-Noise levels of tasks We also measured the noise levels of various tasks.
-We found that: - almost every task exceeded 85 decibels - the highest noise levels came from chipping concrete and demolition - noise levels were usually above 85 decibels, even during break, rest, lunch, and clean-up time Average noise level by task
+Hearing protection use

+We looked at whether ironworkers used hearing protectors when their noise levels were above the limit of 85 decibels.
+We found that hearing protection was:

+- used less than 15% of the time it was needed overall - needed most with chopsaws, hammers, and sledges - worn most often with chopsaws, hammers, sledges, and screw guns and drills - almost never worn when needed with most other tools the best protector is the one you'll wear

+Hearing protection use by tool

-How you can stop hearing loss Our research shows laborers are often exposed to too much noise, and need to be in a hearing loss prevention program.
+How you can stop hearing loss

+Our research shows ironworkers are often exposed to too much noise, and need to be in a hearing loss prevention program.
 This program should include noise monitoring, training, efforts to reduce noise, and use of hearing protectors.

-The basics of hearing protection - Consider noise sources around younot just your own tasks-when deciding when to wear hearing protectors. - If your noise exposure is intermittent, try banded earplugs or earmuffs.
+The basics of hearing protection

+- Consider noise sources around younot just your own tasks-when deciding when to wear hearing protectors. - If your noise exposure is intermittent, try banded earplugs or earmuffs.
 They are easy to put on and take off. - All hearing protectors are labeled with a Noise Reduction Rating (NRR) in decibels.
 The NRR is usually about twice as high as the protection you will actually get. - Keep your protectors with you so you have them when you need them.

 How much hearing protection do I need?

-Based on our measurements, most laborers will get enough protection if they wear a hearing protector with an NRR of 24 decibels.
-For most activities, an NRR higher than 24 decibels will block too much sound and may interfere with communication, including warning signals.
-Laborers with very high noise exposures need an NRR between 24 and 33 decibels.
-Finding a hearing protector that works for you Hearing protectors are like shoes: one style will not work for all workers and all exposure levels.
+Based on our measurements, most iron-workers will get enough protection if they wear a hearing protector with an NRR of 18 decibels.
+For most activities, an NRR higher than 18 decibels will block too much sound and may interfere with communication, including warning signals.
+Ironworkers with very high noise exposures need an NRR between 18 and 33 decibels.

+Finding a hearing protector that works for you

+Hearing protectors are like shoes: one style will not work for all workers and all exposure levels.
 You may have to try several styles before you find one that is comfortable and works for you.
 It may take several weeks before you get used to wearing hearing protectors.
 Your employer should train you on how to wear hearing protectors properly.

-Also keep in mind Your employer may be able to reduce your exposure by using quieter equipment, blocking noise with shields, or moving noisy equipment away from you.
-All laborers should be enrolled in a hearing loss prevention program-find out if your employer has one.
+Also keep in mind

+Your employer may be able to reduce your exposure by using quieter equipment, blocking noise with shields, or moving noisy equipment away from you.
+All ironworkers should be enrolled in a hearing loss prevention program-find out if your employer has one.